haraldweber1975/beautiful-jekyll/_posts/2018-08-28-solus-linux.md

 Better use a Virtualisation system like Virtualbox.

 ## The Installer
-As all modern Linux Operating systems [Solus] comes with a graphical installer asking you some basic questions like language settings, timezone, etc...
-No issues at all
+As all modern Linux Operating systems [Solus] comes with a graphical installer.
+[Solus] will boot into a live system and you can start the installer from a desktop link.
+The Installer will ask you some basic questions like language settings, timezone, etc...
+No issues at all.

 After a couple of minutes the system boots and you can login with the user-account you created during setup.

-** SNAP support (similar to .EXE files on Windows)

-** Docker to the help: Run services like Squid / Nextcloud / nginx / Apache...
-If you're using an Ubuntu based system you have access to literaly millians of packages.
-For the majority of end-users it's simply too much.
-Therefore I appreciate the approach of Solus to NOT integrate as many services as possible.
-There are other Linux distributions for that.

-I was playing around with docker by accident and guess what - it's also available on Solus.
-My way to install a "Service" on Solus is simply utilizing Docker / Docker-Compose.
-Works great and keeps your system clean and lean (no need to install a huge number of dependencies on your Desktop PC).

-* First Impression
+# First Impression after booting into your new system
 It is starting fast - really fast!

-** Clean UI
+## Unclulttered desktop, well structure menu

-** Appstore (Software Center)
+## Appstore (Software Center)
-** Searching
-** Updates

-* Installing additional software
+# Installing Software
-Solus comes with a **vast number** of installed applications like
+Solus comes with a vast number of already pre-installed applications like
 - **Libre office** which will cover all your "office" needs like writing, presenting, calculating and drawing
 - **Archive Manager** to handle ZIP archives
 - **Firefox or WEB** to browser the web